+There are hundreds of workouts you can do with a resistance band.
 Even better, you can choose to do them from the comfort of your own home.

 In a 2017 study, it was found that elastic resistance bands are just as effective as dumbbells when improving multi-joint strength.

-As I’ve spoken about many times on my blog, strength training is crucial to improve your running form, efficiency and pace.
+Strength training is crucial to improve your running form, efficiency and pace.

 Adding resistance bands to your exercise routine is a simple, low impact way to build strength in the muscles that runners use most.

 Injuries when running normally stem from weaknesses in some of the key muscles, such as the hips, knees, glutes and core.